 The COOP identifies the essential functions and processes that must be continued or resumed rapidly after a disruption.
 Public Works analyzed over 150 processes and prioritized their value to protect life and safety, property, and the environment.
-The COOP identifies the resources needed to restore these essential processes and ensure that the fundamental responsibilities of Public Works will be executed, during response to an emergency or disaster.
+The COOP identifies the resources needed to restore these essential processes and ensure that the fundamental responsibilities of Public Works will be executed during response to an emergency or disaster.
+The Public Works COOP was activated and extensively utilized for the planning and response to the COVID-19 pandemic.
+It was utilized by Function Level managers to identify essential personnel, transition staff to alternate work locations in order to ensure adequate social distancing, and to develop a plan to provide for the orderly return of employees back to the workplace.